phanphantz/ThaiTextCare-for-Unity/README.md

 You have 2 options for installing the library.
 Either via the package manager (Recommended) or by downloading this repository and putting it in your Unity Projects.

 ### Package Manager Installation
 Installing the package via the Package Manager allows you to easily install or update ThaiTextCare as a third-party library.
-However, this method is not suitable if you wish to modify the source code.
+However, be aware that this method is not ideal if you need to modify the source code.
+Any changes made to files within the Packages folder will be lost if the package is re-downloaded, and those modifications aren't tracked by GIT if the Packages folder is included in the `.gitignore` file.
 1. In UnityEditor, Go to **Window > Package Manager**
 2. Click + button and choose **Add package by git URL**
 3. Use this link to install the package: https://github.com/phanphantz/ThaiTextCare-for-Unity.git